-The TIMESTAMP field shall contain the number of milliseconds that have elapsed since midnight, 1 January 1970 UT (see 3.1.1).
-The application client shall set the MILLISECOND field to zero if it is not able to determine the UT of the log entry.
+The TIME STAMP field is represented as a 48-bit unsigned fixed-point number in big-endian format.
+The TIME STAMP field shall contain the number of milliseconds that have elapsed since midnight, 1 January 1970 UT (see 3.1.1).
+The application client shall set the TIME STAMP field to zero if it is not able to determine the UT of the log entry.

-The CODE SET field specifies the code set used for the application client log information, as described in table 6.
-This field is intended to be an aid to software that displays the application client log information.
+The CODE SET field specifies the code set used for the application log information (see table 5) and shall only apply to information contained in the VENDOR SPECIFIC field.

+NOTE 3 - The CODE SET field is intended to be an aid to software that displays the application log information.